 7.3 Contract/Management Committee

-The may consist of a chairperson and up to (4) "Active Members", and shall:
+The Contract/Management Committee may consist of a chairperson and up to four (4) "Active Members", and shall:

-C

-.
+Be responsible for the negotiation of pool management contracts for day-to-day operation of the Club.

+Review all management proposals submitted and make a report to the Board of Directors.

+Formulate rules and regulations governing the use and operation of the swimming pool and other facilities and present same to the Board of Directors for approval.

 7.4 Membership Committee

 The Membership Committee may consist of a chairperson and up to four (4) "Active Members", and shall: